As previously noted, every once in a while I have to ask for money.

 But, if you write well, if you write the things people are interested in, and if you’re willing to interact with your audience directly and in real time, then social media makes it possible for your work to spread far beyond the size of audiences normally available to traditional writers.
-For example: A few years ago, when I started doing this full time, Stonekettle Station averaged maybe 20,000 visitors per month – and that was after 8 years of writing every single day.
+For example: A few years ago, when I started doing this full time, Stonekettle Station averaged maybe 20,000 visitors per month – and that was after eight or ten years of writing every single day.
 Maybe 3,000 people followed me on Facebook, maybe another 1000 or so on Twitter, and like one weird guy on Instagram.

 That’s not connectivity traditional publishing, even things like newspaper columnist, can do.

 Social media, for all its ills, has created new opportunity, an alternative to traditional writing models.
 Not a replacement, a supplement.

 I admit that in my case there is some degree of luck.
 I happened to be in the right place just as opportunity opened with the right experience and skillset and enough free time to take advantage of it.
 It suits me.
 It’s not easy.
 Really it’s not.
 It sometimes (often) takes 14 to 18 hour days, research, writing, swearing at the screen, it can be incredibly frustrating at times for reasons you never imagine or anticipate.
 It requires constant attention, a constant presence, and everything becomes grist for the mill, making much of your life public – something that is often less than thrilling to your spouse.

 I’ve had a number of critics sneer at me, you’re not a real writer!
 Well, okay.
 Fair enough.
 I'd point out that I am published in the traditional fashion, and I even got paid a considerable amount for it.
 But, I’m not particularly put out by my critics and I’m willing to go with whatever description you want to call it.
 Sincerely.